svgeesus/EuroMPE/pitch-dac.md

 Gain error (away from output voltage extremes) ±0.5 (typ) ±2 max) LSB with a gain error TC of ±0.1ppm/C.

-Bipolar output depends on matching of internal resistor pair, which is typ 0.0015%
+Bipolar output depends on matching of internal resistor pair, which is typ 0.0015%.
+Do the error analysis here.
+But there is offset and gain trim after this.

 ## Line regulation